How do owner-operators get paid? Both ways explained.

 Benefit of mileage model

 The benefit of being paid by the mile is that your rate per mile generally stays the same, regardless of how much the trucking company you contract with makes on their load invoice.

 Typically, with paid by the mile models, owner-operators are assigned to their loads and don’t have a whole lot of say in what they do/don’t haul.
-Whereas, when owner-operators generate revenue through a percentage lease contract, they often pick their loads from a public or private load board.
+Whereas, when owner-operators generate revenue through an all-in lease contract, they often pick their loads from a public or private load board.